godbout/sleeplessmind.info/content/writings/hero.md

 I've always wondered how he could juggle so well, and show not one ounce of worry, or guilt.

 Now tears are rolling down the cheeks of each of these women.
-They probably know the truth now, but there are still tears of love.
+They probably know the truth now, but they are still tears of love.

 I'm curious.
 I join the table.
 I see the letter, and the phone.